 PALS is changing, well the concept of PALS is changing because for legal reasons, aftermarket designs are not PALS.
 The HEX Grid system is an excellent example of this.
 However, these designs are MOLLE compatible.

 As of now, it seems like Load Bearing Equipment is going to be stuck with MOLLE and PALS for some time.
 There hasn’t been a better solution, and MOLLE and PALS are universal between belts, bags, and much, much more, and adopted by all 4 Branches of the United States Military.
+You can connect everything to it, from a mag pouch to a holster for a PF940C.
 It’s got staying power, and honestly, I’ve never heard complaints about it.
 Why throw something away if it’s still working?